-Candidate Will Be Pledged to Follow Congress, Says Gov. McConnell.

-PORTLAND, Ore., July 18. - Governor W. J. McConnell of Idaho, speaking of the policy of the silver Republicans next year, said: "The friends of silver will not force the financial issue in the national Republican convention next year further than to secure a declaration in the platform that the nominee of that party shall sign any measure that passes congress that not only affects the financial system of the country, but also the pensions of the soldiers of the rebellion, the building of the Nicaraguan canal, the annexation of the Hawaiian islands and other issues of paramount interest to the country.
-The individual who heads the ticket is of little consequence to me as long, of course, as he is a sound protectionist.
-I don't care what his views on the financial question are as long as he stands on the platform of the party and that platform contains the declaration we propose."
+Congress, Says Gov. McCongress, Says Gov. McCongress, Says Gov. McCongress, July 18.-Gov. J. McConnell of Idaho, of the policy of the silver Reputation of will not force the financial impartional Republican convents year further than to secure a year further than to secure a tion in the platform that the of that party shall sign any that passes congress that at affects the financial system acountry, but also the pension soldiers of the rebellion, the of the Nicaraguan canal, the tion of the Hawaiian islands all issues of paramount interest. tion of the Hawaiian islands are issues of paramount interest is country.
+The individual was the ticket is of little consequence as long, of course, as he is approtectionist.
+I don't care with views on the financial question long as he stands on the platform out the party and that platform out the declaration we propose."

 No Redemption in Gold.

-WASHINGTON, July 15 .- For the first ime during recent years the mail reports received at the treasury yesterday show no redemptions of united States notes in gold.
-All these reports, however, do not cover the same lay's operations.
-The redemptions luring the last few months have averaged about \$1,000,000 a month.
-The fact has no particular significance but the treasury officials call attention to it as a very unusual circumstance.
+WASHINGTON, July 16 .- For th time during recent years them ports received at the treasury, lay show no redemptions of m States notes in gold.
+All the ports, however, do not cover the day's operations.
+The reday aged about \$1,000,000 a month fact has no particular significant the treasury officials call attenti iail.
+LIVE STOCK AND PRODUCE NAME